life-itself/web3/claims/is-well-defined.md

-# Web3 is not well-defined
+# Is web3 well-defined?
-Web3 does not have any universally agreed upon definition.
+**Web3 does not have any universally agreed upon definition.**

 Web3 has been [criticised](https://www.stephendiehl.com/blog/web3-bullshit.html) as being an intentionally ambiguous buzzword.